Red Pulse Phoenix Price Tops $0.0030 on Top Exchanges (PHX)

-Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the dollar during the 1-day period ending at 19:00 PM ET on March 5th.
-One Red Pulse Phoenix token can currently be bought for approximately $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.
-Red Pulse Phoenix has a total market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
-Over the last seven days, Red Pulse Phoenix has traded up 7.1% against the dollar.
+Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the dollar during the 1 day period ending at 0:00 AM ET on March 7th.
+Red Pulse Phoenix has a market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+One Red Pulse Phoenix token can currently be bought for $0.0030 or 0.00000019 BTC on popular cryptocurrency exchanges.
+Over the last week, Red Pulse Phoenix has traded 7.1% higher against the dollar.

 - Wowbit (WWB) traded up 16.1% against the dollar and now trades at $0.0339 or 0.00000091 BTC.